RUN 9 Our Wairua, Our Stories

 ClientRotorua Economic Development

-Rotorua Economic Development needed a unique, creative solution to convey a stronger destination story to uplift the wairua of the people who live, study, invest and work in Rotorua, as well as those wanting to visit.
-They wanted it to speak primarily to Rotorua locals, who need to regain a sense of pride in their home.
+Rotorua Economic Development needed a unique, creative solution to convey a stronger destination story for the benefit of the people who live, study, invest and work in Rotorua, as well as those wanting to visit.